Chapter 25

 21 … The King of Sodom wanted the people for himself and offered Abram all the material spoils from the war.

-ABRAM'S REWARD, THAT IS THE REAPING.
+ABRAM'S REWARD, THE REAPING

 To find what Abram reaped from his sowing to the Spirit, let us read from,